Here's a look at what I'm doing in the classroom for October.

 At the end of the lesson I handed out these cards and asked the students one final scenario.
 I then used these cards as an exit ticket.
 As the students left they handed me the correct answer and left the wrong answer at their table.

-Need more: check out my lesson plan here and as a follow up play Quiz Quiz Trade using this amazing resource
+Need more: check out my lesson plan here and as a follow up play Quiz Quiz Trade using this amazing resource.

 We are also talking about tattling vs. telling.
 We read "Tattle Tongue" by Julia Cook and discussed along the way.
 At the end of the book we made connections to self and text with this sheet.